MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider.md

 You must create at least one instance of SQL Server or provide access to external SQL Server instances.

 > [!NOTE]
 > Hosting servers that are installed on Azure Stack integrated systems must be created from a tenant subscription.
 They can't be created from the default provider subscription.
 They must be created from the tenant portal or by using PowerShell with the appropriate sign-in.
-All hosting servers are billable virtual machines and must have licenses.
-The service administrator can be the owner of the tenant subscription.
+All hosting servers are billable VMs and must have licenses.
+The service admin can be the owner of the tenant subscription.

 ## Next steps